 The Last Hotel’s lawsuit says that COVID-19 was likely present in the hotel, making its facilities unsafe and unusable for normal use.

 According to Law 360, lawyers for the plaintiff said that the hotel’s policy “included business interruption coverage and additional crisis event coverage, expressly providing coverage for losses caused by just this sort of contamination, communicable disease and/or virus.”

 The lawsuit seeks a declaratory judgment that Cincinnati Insurance owes the Last Hotel coverage for its pandemic losses and also for bad faith denial of coverage.

 The complaint also names the hotel’s insurance agency as a defendant, alleging negligent procurement of insurance for promising to get the hotel an insurance policy it needs when it instead got the business a policy that Cincinnati claims excludes pandemic-related coverage.

 Beasley Allen lawyers are actively investigating and filing claims against various insurance companies for denial of business interruption coverage during the COVID-19 pandemic.
-Dee Miles, head of our Consumer Fraud & Commercial Litigation Section, Rachel Boyd, and Paul Evans, lawyers in the Section, are spearheading this litigation for our firm and are monitoring all multidistrict litigation (MDL) developments as they arise.
+Dee Miles, head of our Consumer Fraud & Commercial Litigation Section, along with Rachel Nichole Minder and Paul Evans, are spearheading this litigation for our firm and are monitoring all multidistrict litigation (MDL) developments as they arise.
 Please contact them if you have any questions or would like to discuss potential claims.